 COMPANY ESTABLISHMENT

 Foreign nationals in Sweden can act as sole proprietors.
-The sole ownership in Sweden doesn’t require a minimum share capital and it is the basic form of business in Sweden.
-The founder is taking all the decisions necessary to the good function of the entity and can use the profits after submitting the personal tax income declaration to the tax authorities.
+The sole ownership in Sweden doesn’t require a minimum share capital, and it is the basic form of business in Sweden.
+The founder is taking all the decisions necessary for the good function of the entity and can use the profits after submitting the personal tax income declaration to the tax authorities.

 TAXATION